AristonCatipay/django_online_marketplace/README.md

 ![HandMeDown](/readme_images/handmedown_desktop.png)
 # HandMeDown - an Online Marketplace

-HandMeDown is a Django website for an Online Marketplace where users can sell their preloved items.
+HandMeDown is a Django-based website for an Online Marketplace where users can buy and sell preloved items.

+### Features
+- User Authentication: Secure user registration and login functionalities.
+- Item Management: Ability for users to add, edit, and delete items for sale.
+- Search and Filters: Enables users to search for specific items and apply filters.
+- Messaging App: Allows users to communicate the seller of the item with queries or questions.

 ## Run Locally